Mid Murray Council

-In comparison, South Australia employed 4.0% in Agriculture, Forestry and Fishing; 10.7% in Retail Trade; and 14.8% in Health Care and Social Assistance.
+In comparison, South Australia employed 4.0% in Agriculture, Forestry and Fishing; 10.7% in Retail Trade; and 6.7% in Accommodation and Food Services.

 The major differences between the jobs held by local workers of Mid Murray Council and South Australia were:

 - A larger percentage of local workers employed in Agriculture, Forestry and Fishing (26.3% compared to 4.0%)

 - A smaller percentage of local workers employed in Health Care and Social Assistance (6.8% compared to 14.8%)

 - A smaller percentage of local workers employed in Professional, Scientific and Technical Services (2.1% compared to 5.5%)

 - A smaller percentage of local workers employed in Construction (5.0% compared to 7.6%)